lachrist/aran/README.md

     * `'instanceof'`
     * `'..'`

-* `get`, `set`, `delete`: The `property` parameter can either be:
+* `get`, `set`, `delete`: the `property` parameter can either be:
     * A raw string if it came from a static property access (e.g. `o.a`).
     * A wrapped value if it came from a computed member expression (e.g. `o["a"]`).

 * `exist`: triggered when scope lookup hits a `with` statement or the global object.
-The value returned by this trap should indcate whether the identifier exists in the environment-object.
+The value returned by this trap should indicate whether the identifier exists in the environment-object.
 In the case of a `with` statement, a false value will make the lookup propagate to the enclosing scope.
 In the case of the global object, a false value will trigger a reference error.

-### Precision concerning JavaScript
+### Precision concerning JavaScript semantic

 You are free to return the value you want from trap calls, however be aware that doing so carelessly will most likely result into a modification of JavaScript semantic.
 For instance you are free to say that `1+1 = 11` (JCVD was right after all) but the target program will not behave the same after instrumentation.
 For those of you who want to stick close to JavaScript semantic here is a list of things to keep in mind when implementing traps: